dbp-osel/MCLGenerated.CO.Database/README.md

 •	Each of the folders contain CSV files corresponding to different steps and hemodynamic states.
 For example, ’NV_step1_COresolution.csv’ contains normovolemic flow and pressure data in step 1 for CO resolution test.

-    - 	An info.txt file exist in each folder that provides information about the folder content.
+    - 	An "info.txt" file exist in each folder that provides information about the folder content.

 •	Each CSV file contains timestamps, and flow and pressure data that are arranged in four columns as follows: